szabonorbert/codex-powershell-bootstrap/README.md

 .\dev.ps1
 ```

 This will launch a new Windows Terminal window with the predefined workspace layout.
-Feel free to modify the script to adjust pane sizes, commands, or add
+Feel free to modify the script to adjust pane sizes, commands, or add additional tools.
-additional tools.

 ### More speed

 If you want faster prompt writing, install [Wispr Flow](https://wisprflow.ai/).
-It is a voice-to-text tool that works well for longer prompts, quick edits,
+It is a voice-to-text tool that works well for longer prompts, quick edits, and even hands-free terminal input.
-and hands-free input while coding.

 ## Codex on Windows (UTF-8 fix)

 If you use Codex on Windows, I recommend you to force UTF‑8 encoding in PowerShell.
-This prevents issues with accented characters and improves reliability
-when working with non‑ASCII text.
+This prevents issues with accented characters and improves reliability when working with non‑ASCII text.

 ### Install PowerShell 7